 First down: Create a healthcare job description

-From the first step in the hiring process, ApplicantStack streamlines the workflows.
+From the first step, ApplicantStack streamlines the process for busy healthcare professionals.

 - Create a template for each job description